 Congress is considering President Bush's requests for new funding and additional authority to provide assistance to Colombia and six regional neighbors in a continuation of the Andean Regional Initiative launched in 2001.
-These requests will be influenced by the first round election, on May 26, 2002, of Alvaro Uribe to become the President of Colombia in August 2002.
+The Colombia request, which included a request for authority to support military action against illegal armed groups in Colombia, has proven highly controversial.